 If you are a prospective employee and are interested in any of our vacancies, we may request information on your career history and CV in order to ensure your suitability for the vacancy in which you have expressed an interest.
 We will also process information about you further if we select you for interview to go through our recruitment process.

 Based on the variety of services we provide, we rely on different lawful basis when processing your data.
-We may process your data to fulfil our contractual responsibility to you as a resident, staff member or supplier.
+We may process your data to fulfill our contractual responsibility to you as a resident, staff member or supplier.
 We may also process your data to allow us to achieve our legitimate interests as an organisation that deliver and manage the provision of housing services.
 There may be particular instances where we require your consent for processing your data.
 We will ensure consent obtained is aligned with current applicable legislation and is specific and informed.

 We may sometimes undertake research and analysis to further improve and enhance our services for you and also to meet our strategic objectives, which will require us to process your data.
 Research may involve collecting data, such as surveys, interviews or focus groups.
 We may also analyse internal data, such as income collection, repairs, complaints and lettings, although this list is not exhaustive.
 When processing personal data for research, we ensure to adopt appropriate safeguards such as pseudonymisation (where the data is not fully identifiable) and anonymisation (where there is no possibility of identification of an individual) of the data – which makes the data harder (Pseudonymisation) or impossible (anonymisation) to trace back to any one individual.